bluecatlabs/who-da-for-splunk/README.md

 ## Installation Instructions

+To install the app directly from this repository:

+1. Copy the who-da directory to `$SPLUNK_HOME/etc/apps/who-da`
+2. Restart Splunk

-To install and configure this app on your supported Splunk platform, please follow the following steps:
+To package this app for easy installation on another server:

-1. Download `bluecatwhoda_app.spl` to a location on your computer.
+1. Package the application with the command: `splunk package who-da`
+2. The package file `who-da.spl` will be created in the directory `$SPLUNK_HOME/etc/system/static/app-packages/`

+To install from the package file:

-2. Login to Splunk with an Administrator account
+1. Login to Splunk with an Administrator account
-3. Clicks the "Apps" dropdown in the upper left corner of the screen and select "Manage Apps"
+2. Clicks the "Apps" dropdown in the upper left corner of the screen and select "Manage Apps"
-4. Select "Install App from file", click "choose file", navigate to the app package downloaded in the step 1, and click "Upload"
+3. Select "Install App from file"
+4. Click "Choose file", navigate to the app package created above, and click "Upload"

 ![Screenshot](images/installation.png)

 ## Configuration Instructions

-After successfuly installing the app, the app should be visible under the Splunk Apps section as shown below.
-Click on "Set up"
+After successfully installing the app, the app should be visible under the Splunk Apps section as shown below.

+Click on "Set up", listed under Actions for the Who-Da app:

 ![Screenshot](images/configuration.png)

 Configure the credentials to use to connect to your BlueCat Address Manager on the setup page:
 - Enter the IP address of your BlueCat Address Manager
 - Enter the username to be used for the REST API
-- Enter the password and confirm it again.
+- Enter the password and confirm it again
 - Click Save

 ![Screenshot](images/setupscreen.png)

-## Using Bluecat who-da custom search
+## Using Who-Da custom search

 Customers can use the “who” command by piping any data that has IP address information fields in it.
 The “who” command needs to be provided the name of the field that represents an IP address to be analysed as follows: